Eventonomy

 1. Activate your add-on plugin.

-2. For a gateway: go to Settings → Money → Payments and confirm your gateway appears in the Active gateway dropdown.
+2. For a gateway: go to Settings → Money → Payments and confirm your gateway appears in the Active gateway dropdown (this proves both evnm_payment_gateways and evnm_process_payment are wired).

-3. For a service swap: write a small wp eval command that resolves the contract and checks get_class():
+3. For a tagged collection: write a small wp eval command that lists the resolved classes:

 Related